ePages-de/epages-devportal/_posts/2019/2019-09-05-outdoor-retros.md

 ## Combination of out- and indoor retrospectives

 If your team is not that experienced or you are worried about an actionable outcome, you might as well combine an indoor with an outdoor retrospective.
-The agenda can be roughly compared to a walk and talk retrospective but the team spends more time inside, and the topic identification and the discussion is more guided.
+The agenda can be roughly compared to a walk and talk retrospective.
+But the team spends more time inside, and the topic identification as well as the discussion are more guided.
 This could be an agenda:

-1. Start in a conference room with gathering stickies, grouping the topics and finding 3-5 topics to discuss.
+1. Start in a conference room with gathering stickies, grouping the topics, and finding 3-5 topics to discuss.
 2. Split the team into groups and let each group choose a topic to discuss about and to create action items for.
 3. Let the groups take a walk while discussing the topics (20 minutes).
 4. Meet again in the meeting room and let everyone present their topics.